 Getting ready for the CFP exam can feel overwhelming.
 One key step is completing the CFP capstone course.
 This course helps you apply what you've learned in a real-world setting.
-Let's get started!
+Here's what to expect.

 Key Takeaways